TobiasPSP/doneland_sources/Fundamentals/Voltage/readme.md

 ## Breakdown and Forward Voltage

 Both *breakdown voltage* and *forward voltage* describe the same phenomenon: it is the minimum voltage that causes a portion of a material to experience *electrical breakdown* and become *electrically conductive*.

-Both terms become important with *semiconductors* like *diodes* or *transistors*: here, the current behaves differently depending on its *direction* (which is why they are called **semi**conductors in the first place):
+Put simple: it is the *voltage* at which a material changes from being an *insulator* to becoming a *conductor*.

+For non-semiconducting materials like *metal* or *plastics*, *breakdown voltage* is all that matters, and there is no separate *forward voltage* because the direction of current makes no difference to them.

+***Semi*conductors* (like *diodes* or *transistors*) are different: as their name implies, they act *differently* depending on the *direction* of *electric field* (polarity).

+That's why *semiconductors* need *two breakdown voltages*, one for each direction of electric current.
+To better differentiate, the second *breakdown* voltage is called *forward voltage*:

 * **Forward Voltage:** this is the voltage at which *electric breakdown* occurs for *current* in the *forward direction*.
 A *diode* for example is designed to conduct *current* only in *one direction*, however it does so only when the *voltage* exceeds its *forward voltage*.
 For *silicon diodes*, this is roughly *0.6-1.0V*, and below this voltage, a *diode* would not conduct current *in either direction*.
 * **Breakdown Voltage:** this is the same, just for the *other direction*: a *diode* for example blocks current in reverse direction, yet when *voltage exceeds* its *breakdown voltage*, it becomes conductive nonetheless.